HW140701/Book-list-of-computational-geometry-and-computer-graphics/README.md

 - Direct3D Rendering Cookbook
 - Practical Algorithms for 3D Computer Graphics
 - Computer Graphics - From Pixels to Programmable Graphics Hardware
+- The History of Visual Magic in Computers - How Beautiful Images are Made in CAD, 3D, VR and AR